Arayik Harutyunyan: 2020 conflict

 During the 2020 Nagorno-Karabakh conflict, the Ministry of Defence of Azerbaijan claimed that the Azerbaijani Army had severely wounded Harutyunyan, who had visited the front that morning.
 These allegations were denied by both Harutyunyan and his government.
 On 23 October, Harutyunyan published an open letter to Russian President Vladimir Putin penned by himself, calling for Russian support to Artsakh, noting Russia's historical ties to the region and the many notable Russian and Soviet figures from Karabakh.

-On 27 October, he dismissed Jalal Harutyunyan from the post of Minister of Defence after he was wounded in fighting.
-It came a week after he promoted him to the rank of Lieutenant general and a day later Harutyunyan granted him with the title of Hero of Artsakh.
-On 9 November, he gave his consent for Nikol Pashinyan to sign the 2020 Nagorno-Karabakh ceasefire agreement between Armenia, Azerbaijan and Russia.
+On 27 October, he dismissed Jalal Harutyunyan from the post of minister of defence after he was wounded in fighting.
+It came a week after he promoted him to the rank of lieutenant general.
+A day later, Harutyunyan granted Jalal Harutyunyan the title Hero of Artsakh.

+On 9 November, Harutyunyan gave his consent for Nikol Pashinyan to sign the 2020 Nagorno-Karabakh ceasefire agreement between Armenia, Azerbaijan and Russia.
+Harutyunyan defended the decision to accept the ceasefire agreement, stating that the Armenian side "would have lost all of Artsakh" if the war had not been stopped.

 Aftermath of 2020 Nagorno-Karabakh War

-On 11 November, Harutyunyan called on citizens of Artsakh to refrain from participating in the Armenian protests in Yerevan, calling on them to return home and declaring that "Artsakh will remain Armenian".
-A couple of days later, he received General Rustam Muradov, commander of the Russian peacekeeping forces in Nagorno-Karabakh, who arrived in Stepanakert to begin the peacekeeping mission in the region.
+On 11 November, Harutyunyan called on citizens of Artsakh to refrain from participating in the protests in Yerevan, calling on them to return home and declaring that "Artsakh will remain Armenian".
+Two later, he received General Rustam Muradov, then commander of the Russian peacekeeping forces in Nagorno-Karabakh, who arrived in Stepanakert to begin the peacekeeping mission in the region.

-On 1 December 2020, President Harutyunyan announced that a national unity government would be formed and a number of cabinet officials would be replaced, pending snap elections.
+On 1 December 2020, Harutyunyan announced that a national unity government would be formed and a number of cabinet officials would be replaced, pending snap elections.
 He announced his intention to leave politics permanently and that he would not run in the coming elections.
-On December 16, Harutyunyan announced that all security-related decisions would have to be approved by the Security Council of Artsakh, giving significant powers to the council's head Vitaly Balasanyan.
+On 16 December, Harutyunyan announced that all security-related decisions would have to be approved by the Security Council of Artsakh, giving significant powers to the council's head Vitaly Balasanyan.
+In February 2021, Harutyunyan's spokesperson confirmed that Harutyunyan, Russian general Rustam Muradov and an Azerbaijani official had met to discuss "humanitarian issues".

+In April 2022, Armenian prime minister Nikol Pashinyan gave a speech stating the international community was urging Armenia to "lower [its] bar a bit on the question of Nagorno-Karabakh’s status," suggesting that Armenia will recognize Azerbaijan's territorial integrity.
+Harutyunyan and other Artsakh officials reacted to the speech, declaring that the Armenians of Artsakh would not give up their right to self-determination and that it was "impossible" and "inadmissible" for Artsakh to come under Azerbaijani control.